 For downstream experiments on action recognition, we use the train and validation split 1 of UCF101~\cite{UCF101} and HMDB51~\cite{kuehne2011hmdb}.
 We remove the decoder from the architecture and use the pretrained encoder along with a classifier (a global average pooling, a fully-connected layer, and a softmax) for training on downstream actions and add a temporal stride of 4.
 For UCF101, we use an input size of $32 \times 3 \times 224 \times 224$ and for HMDB51 we use an input size of $16 \times 3 \times 224 \times 224$ with a batch size of 16.
 The networks are fine-tuned using SGD with batch norm with a learning rate of $0.02$ for 40 epochs.
 During inference, we sample 10 consecutive overlapping clips of length 32 from the test video and average predictions over all the clips.

-\section{Experiment setting for optical flow estimation}
+\subsection{Experiment setting for optical flow estimation}

 One crucial point to consider in downstream training on optical flow is that the flow networks generally take only two input frames which is considered too short for 3D CNN.
 Nevertheless, to examine the effectiveness of features learnt using frame interpolation for optical flow, we use the same encoder and decoder, and initialize the last prediction layer to output two channels instead (corresponding to x and y values of flow at each pixel).
 Since the interpolation network was trained to take 4-frame inputs, we apply copy padding to the inputs, e.g. repeating each input frame 2 times.
 We use an EPE (end point error) loss and train our network for 200 epochs.
-We report numbers using 5-fold cross validation over the MPI-Sintel clean and final subsets.
-Qualitative results are provided in the project video.
+We report numbers using 5-fold cross validation over the MPI-Sintel clean and fina as well as Kitti subsets.